 N2.
 A sustainable organisation (1.1a[3]) is capable of addressing current business needs and possesses the agility and strategic management to prepare successfully for its future business and market environment.
 In this context, the concept of innovation includes both technological and organisational innovation to succeed in the future.
 A sustainable organisation also ensures a safe and secure environment for the workforce and other key stakeholders.
+An organisation's contributions to environmental, social, and economic systems beyond those of its workforce and immediate stakeholders are considered in its societal responsibilities (Item 1.2).

 N3.
-A focus on action (1.1b[2]) considers the workforce, the work systems, and the hard assets of your organisation.
-It includes on-going improvements in productivity that may be achieved through eliminating waste or reducing cycle time, and it might use techniques such as Six Sigma and Lean.
+A focus on action (1.1b[2]) considers the the strategy, the workforce, the work systems, and the hard assets of your organisation.
+It includes both innovation and on-going improvements in productivity that may be achieved through eliminating waste or reducing cycle time, and it might use techniques such as Six Sigma and Lean.
 It also includes the actions to accomplish the organisation's strategic objectives.

-N4.
-Your organisational performance results should be reported in Items 7.1-7.6.
+$\mathbb{N}4.$ Your organisational performance results should be reported in Items 7.1-7.6.